Definition of Accounting Method

 - It refers to books’ profit which does not provide information regarding the liquidity position of an organization.

 - The cash method is useful only to small businesses.

 - Accrual Method can not determine the flow of cash.

 - Cash Method can not measure the viability of a project

 - The cash method is very complex in nature which can not measure the performance of an organization.

 Important Points to Note About Change in Accounting Method

-- As per Company Act change in Accounting Method is a change in Accounting Principles and necessary disclosure is required to notes to the accounts.
+- As per the Company Act change in Accounting Method is a change in Accounting Principles, and necessary disclosure is required to notes to the accounts.

 - Accrual Method has generally accepted accounting principles followed by all the company.
-If the company following the accrual method then it need not disclose to notes to the accounts.
+If the company is following the accrual method, then it need not disclose to notes to the accounts.

 Accounting Method is followed by double accounting principles and important for all organizations to maintain books of accounts for better recording of transactions and for going concern assumption.
 Proper and necessary training is also required to know how it is useful for an organization.